World Rugby Testing Laws Aimed At Reducing Injuries

 The biggest threat during rugby games is the risk of concussion and finding ways to reduce this is important.
 Four of the five changes feature an underlying focus on welfare advancements across the game.
 Two of the five have been operational in trial environments with goal-line dropout and the 50:22 rule for kicks already being used in Super Rugby competitions.

-The two abovementioned amendments seek to reduce the speed of the defensive line speed while increasing the space in the line.
+The two above mentioned amendments seek to reduce the speed of the defensive line speed while increasing the space in the line.

 Three of the amendments are focused on reducing the risk of injury at the breakdown.
 The first of these amendments look to impose sanctions on clear-outs that target the lower body.
 The second outlaws the formation of pre-bound pods consisting of three or more players while the third defines what is allowed when it comes to “latching.”

+These changes have caught the attention of the online betting NZ community, as they can significantly impact game dynamics and outcomes, making rugby bets more intriguing.
 If these laws are successful, they will be included in rugby’s law book from May 2022.

-TOP online betting SITESApril 2024
+TOP online betting SITESFebruary 2025

 #SiteNZRatingBonusBet

-1 IE allowed5/5100% Match up to $250 Bet now
+1 IE allowed5/5Up to $60 NZD Bet now

 Review